 Borax is a common natural mineral laundry product that whitens, brightens, and freshens clothes when used in the laundry room.
 It is also used as a water softener, household cleaner, and insect control.
-But when mixed you mix it with water in a concentrated solution, borax can form beautiful crystals on any textured surface.
+But when mixed with water in a concentrated solution, borax can form beautiful crystals on any textured surface.

 You only need a few supplies to grow borax crystals:

 - A deep glass or plastic container with a large opening